Tanmay-Arora/MTX-FS-Training-Codes/README.md

 # MTX-FS-Training-Codes

-This is a repository of all codes that were sent on whatsapp grp of MTX Full Stack Training for 13th September, 2021 FUll Stack Batch
+This is a repository of all codes that were sent on whatsapp grp(as screenshots) of MTX Full Stack Training for 13th September, 2021 Full Stack Batch

 Trainer Name: Charan Kumar.